 Ten years ago today I gave birth to a beautiful baby boy: Zane Brodie Hampton.
 He was 10 lbs, 10 oz, 23” long, five days late, and, oddly, still covered in vernix.
 He didn’t breathe right away, but it wasn’t long before he pinked up properly, receiving pretty decent Apgar scores.
 This is his story.

-My older brother Tom, our designated “guardian” should anything happen to both myself and my ex-husband, called shortly afterward to “share our joy.”
-Only as I talked to him, I realized I didn’t actually feel joy.
+My older brother Tom, the designated “guardian” for our children should anything happen to both myself and my ex-husband, called shortly after Zane’s birth to “share our joy.”
+Only, as I talked to him, I realized I didn’t actually feel joy.
 I didn’t even feel the profound sense of relief I thought I would feel at this point.

-You see, the last weeks leading up to Zane’s birth I was a basket case.
-I couldn’t shake the feeling that something awful was going to happen — something that I could not prepare for.
+You see, in the weeks leading up to Zane’s birth I was a basket case.
+I couldn’t shake the feeling that something awful was going to happen – something that I could not prepare for.
 I had a home birth planned, but couldn’t imagine how I was going to manage my demanding three-year-old daughter while in labor.
-Every evening as my husband got home I hoped and prayed I would go into labor while he was there, so I didn’t have to worry about him getting home or being on my own.
+Every evening as my husband got home, I hoped and prayed I would go into labor while he was there so I wouldn’t have to worry about him getting home or being on my own.
 My friend Jennifer, who was to be my doula, was having a birthday.
-Her husband planned a surprise party, and I obsessed about her ability to be at my birth and her birthday party, until her husband told me it was canceled.
-(Turned out, she got wind of the party and made him cancel it.)
+Her husband planned a surprise party, and I obsessed about her ability to be at my birth and her birthday party until her husband told me it was canceled.
+(Turned out she got wind of the party and made him cancel it.)

 A whole – incredibly anxiety-filled – week went by before a great deal of discomfort kicked me out of bed on Saturday morning, August 17th.
 I took a bath to see if that would help.
 When I got out of the tub, water gushed all over the floor.
 This time it was obvious.
 My water had broken.
 This baby was finally going to come.